robsann/NetworkSecurityWithSnort/README.md

 <img src="images/1-nmap/1.2-nmap_ping_scan_no_priv-b.png"/>
 <div align="center">

 &emsp;<small>The upper image depicts the Nmap host discovery scan conducted without privileges, Snort set up in NIDS mode, and the packets captured with Wireshark.
-The lower image illustrates the diagram of the TCP packets exchanged during the Nmap host discovery without privileges.</small>
+The lower image illustrates the diagram of the exchanged TCP packets.</small>
 </div><br>

 Without privileges, Snort successfully detected and Wireshark captured two TCP three-way handshakes followed by a reset, one for port 80 and the other for port 443, indicating the ports are open.
 Each handshake, along with its corresponding reset, consists of a TCP SYN, a TCP SYN/ACK, and a TCP ACK to establish the connection, followed by a TCP RST/ACK to terminate it.